gopuJayanth/caculator/README.md

-calculator using Html,css and javascript
+calculator app using Html,css and javascript